sergevar/paulgrahamblog/cleaned/organic.md

 [^2]: In retrospect, we should have become direct marketers.
 If I were doing Viaweb again, I'd open our own online store.
 If we had, we'd have understood users a lot better.
 I'd encourage anyone starting a startup to become one of its users, however unnatural it seems.

 [^3]: Possible exception: It's hard to compete directly with open source software.
 You can build things for programmers, but there has to be some part you can charge for.

-Thanks to Sam Altman, Trevor Blackwell, and Jessica Livingston for reading drafts of this.